the truth about fur

 No legal protection for fur animals

 In the EU there are no directives or detailed regulations on keeping fur-bearing animals.
 In 1999, the Council of Europe adopted a recommendation on fur farming.
 However, it is totally inadequate from the perspective of animal welfare because it continues to permit the confinement of fur animals in tiny cages.
 Wire-mesh floors and a lack of areas for climbing, digging and bathing are tolerated.
 Many EU states have no additional regulations on fur farming.
 Fortunately, more and more countries choose to protect fur animals through stricter national legislation or by completely banning fur farms.
 But on a global level, most fur animals are either insufficiently protected or not protected at all.
-China, by far the world’s principal producer of fur, also has no enforceable law that would protect animals on fur farms.
+China, the world’s principal producer of fur, also has no enforceable law that would protect animals on fur farms.

 Place your cursor or finger over the image, click/tap, and erase the top image to reveal the truth.